webgeodatavore/awesome-projections/README.md

 We are looking to improve content organization, add more descriptions (terse or absent at the moment) and adding more interesting links.
 Feel free [to open a PR](http://github.com/webgeodatavore/awesome-projections) to discuss about any suggestions.

+If you don't have a Github account, you can also make feedback using a freely editable online editor called ["Framapad"](https://semestriel.framapad.org/p/uIjOFLvBvw) (no password, no account)

 ## Books

 * [Map projections: A working manual](https://pubs.er.usgs.gov/publication/pp1395)